Summarize this article with

 AI algorithms aren't perfect.
 Even if you train the algorithms with high-quality data, AI systems can still make errors.
 False positives can lead to legitimate transactions being flagged as suspicious, causing unneeded frustrations for you and your customers.

 And these mistakes are not always easy to catch.
-Recognizing inaccuracies requires constant monitoring and fine-tuning of the machine learning models powering the AI algorithms.
+Recognizing inaccuracies requires regular monitoring and fine-tuning of the machine learning models powering the AI algorithms.
 This can be resource-intensive, both in terms of time and cost.

 Fraudsters evolve their tactics faster than AI can keep up